Dov Yermiya: Early life

 Dov Yermiya was born on moshav Beit Gan, now a part of Yavne'el, in what was then Ottoman Palestine in 1914.
 His parents, David and Bella Yirmanovich, had immigrated to Palestine from the Russian Empire as part of the Second Aliyah.
 His mother had been romantically involved with Joseph Trumpeldor before marrying his father.
 In 1921, his family moved to moshav Nahalal, where he grew up.
 Moshe Dayan was a childhood friend of his.
 In school, he displayed musical talent, and at age 15, he conducted a student's choir and composed melodies.

 As a teenager, Yermiya joined the Haganah in 1929, and defended Nahalal during the 1929 Palestine riots.
 In 1934, he left Nahalal to study music in Tel Aviv.
 While studying music, he joined Hashomer Hatzair.
 In 1937, his parents separated, although they never divorced, with his father moving to kibbutz Beit Alfa and his mother moving to Hadera.
 He maintained a close relationship with each of them until their deaths.

 During the 1936-1939 Arab revolt in Palestine, Yermiya joined the Special Night Squads.
 In 1938, he was among the founders of kibbutz Eilon, and became a member of the kibbutz.
 He participated in a battle for kibbutz Hanita, and was appointed regional commander of the area.
-After World War II broke out, Yermiya joined the British Army and served in Palestinian Transport Corps.
-He participated in the North African and Middle Eastern fronts, and the invasions of Italy and Germany.
+After World War II broke out, Yermiya joined the British Army and served in the 462nd General Transport Company.
+He participated in the North African and Middle Eastern fronts and the invasion of Italy.
+He was subsequently deployed to Germany.
 At the end of the war, he was a member of the Haganah's elite strike unit, the Palmach, and participated in Palmach operations to smuggle illegal Jewish immigrants into Palestine as part of Aliyah Bet.

-Yermiya's views on Zionism were much more moderate, advocated for a binational state in the mid-1930s.
+Yermiya's views on Zionism were moderate.
+He advocated for a binational state in the mid-1930s.